 In addition, distributions may be subject to a U.S. withholding tax of 30% in the case of distributions to (i) certain non-U.S. financial institutions that have not entered into an agreement with the U.S. Treasury to collect and disclose certain information and are not resident in a jurisdiction that has entered into such an agreement with the U.S. Treasury and (ii) certain other non-U.S. entities that do not provide certain certifications and information about the entity's U.S. owners.
 This withholding tax is also currently scheduled to apply to the gross proceeds from the disposition of securities that produce U.S. source interest or dividends.
 However, proposed regulations may eliminate the requirement to withhold on payments of gross proceeds from dispositions.
+Currently proposed legislation would, if adopted, increase the U.S. withholding tax on payments to certain "discriminatory" non-U.S. countries by 5 percentage points, increasing annually by an additional 5 percentage points, with a cap of 20 percentage points or up to a total of 50% of the income (current and proposed) on passive income.
+Because this legislation is new, it is currently unclear how it will be applied in connection to existing statutory or treaty exemptions.
 You should also consult your tax advisor with respect to other U.S. tax withholding and reporting requirements.